Incident and Hazard Reporting

 This advice presumes you are a supervisor or manager, and the incident involves staff who report directly to you, and occurs in a workplace location that you are responsible for.
 If not all these conditions are true, then another supervisor/manager may need to complete some of these actions.

-For supervisors: an incident just happened - what should I do?
+For supervisors: I have received an email notification from ERMS - what should I do?

 - Once you receive an email notification about the incident from ERMS, log in to ERMS and enter information about your immediate response, risk rating, action plan and the results of any incident investigation.